Ionian University of Smyrna: Evacuation of Smyrna and the fate of the library

 On the eve of the Greek defeat in Anatolia during the Greco-Turkish War, all the measures necessary for managing the university had been taken.
 The Institute of Hygiene and the library were scheduled for inauguration in October 10, 1922.
 However, the university would not be able to open due to developments in the ongoing Greco-Turkish War which ended with the Greek defeat and the evacuation of Asia Minor, in September 1922.
 Carathéodory managed to transfer the material, which was originally destined for use at the University of Smyrna, to the new Central Library of Athens University.

-In 1923, after the Turkish recovery of the city, the building began to be used as the Izmir Teachers' College for Males (İzmir Erkek Muallim Mektebi).
+In 1923, after the Turkish recovery of the city, the building began to be used as the İzmir Teachers' College for Males (İzmir Erkek Muallim Mektebi).
 In 1936, after the Teachers' College for Males moved to Kızılçullu (It was renamed as "Paradiso" during Greek occupation, now Şirinyer), Buca under the authority of the Village Institutes that was forming at the time, the building was assigned to İzmir Girls' High School).